Khaledayman9/Query-Optimization-using-PostgreSQL/README.md

--We used 2 commands to analyze each Query in terms of cost and performance:
+-We used 2 commands to analyze each Query in terms of cost and performance and other metrices:

 1- explain analyze;

 2- explain (FORMAT JSON);

--The performance of each Query was related to the execution time and cost of each one, however we prioritized the cost over execution time in our optimization process.
+-We chose the cost and execution time as our performance metrices, however we prioritized the cost over execution time in our optimization process.

 # Populating the data of the tables of each Schema: